sweetsoftware/blackbird/MODULE_DEVELOPMENT.md

 A timeout can be set (default is 15minutes).

-This will abort run_cmd and print a warning message indicating command timed out.
+This will abort run_cmd after 5 seconds and print a warning message indicating command timed out.

 ```
 wait utils.run_cmd("sleep 1000", timeout=5)